BlakeRain/blakerain.com/content/weeknotes/2026-W09/index.md

 Issue #8 of [Paged Out!] arrived this week.
 I really enjoy the idea of having one article per page.
 The occasional page of artwork is very cool.
-I recommend giving these a read: they have some very interesting nuggets of information, and the limit to a single page seems for force the authors to create an effective gist of the topic.
+I recommend giving these a read: they have some very interesting nuggets of information, and the limit to a single page seems to force the authors to create an effective gist of the topic.
 I learned about a library for serialising data using B-trees called [lite³], which I'm going to have to play with.

-You can the issues on the [Paged Out!] website as PDFs.
+You can find the issues on the [Paged Out!] website as PDFs.
 I've been ordering the past three issues as printed books, as they are quite fetching.

 {{< gallery src="pagedout" >}}